-The Retrofit Plan is in a draft state.
+The Retrofit Plan is in a draft state to be finalized by April 1, 2021.
 The program will describe how to achieve a goal of 1% DCIA disconnection in future years.

 Describe plans for continuing the Retrofit program beyond this permit term with the goal to disconnect 1% DCIA annually over the next 5 years.